Silver Bluff, Jackson, New Ellenton

 Dreams of silver, Native American trading posts, the American Revolution, and the Cold War have all made a footprint on these precious lands.
 Birding, forestry, and drag racing are now making a statement here by popular demand.
 Enjoy the quiet nature of birding and hiking at the Silver Bluff Audubon Sanctuary, while the Carolina Dragway revs up for an exciting night of southern drag racing, legal style!

-Sanctioned by the International Hot Rod Association, Carolina Dragway is one of two 1/4 mile drag strips in South Carolina.
+Sanctioned by the National Hot Rod Association, Carolina Dragway is one of two 1/4 mile drag strips in South Carolina.
 Built in 1957 & renovated 1986, it has a three story control tower, six staging lanes.